wtchoi/swifthand2/README.md

 This command analyzes and instruments the target application **anymemo_10.7.1.apk**.
 The instrumentation result will be stored in **apps/inst/anymemo_10.7.1.apk** directory.
-Preprocessing make take few minutes.
+Preprocessing may take few minutes.

 ###### UI Testing